Pokemon Polka Aqua 2 (GBA)

 • No major game-breaking bugs currently reported

-• Balance differences between standard and Lite versions may affect difficulty perception
+• Balance differences between the standard and Lite versions may affect difficulty perception

 • As with large rebalancing hacks, some Pokémon may feel significantly stronger than others